alicefr/example-pidfd-getpid/README.md

 make images
 ```
 ## Example
 The script `run-containers` initially launches the proxy in the `qemu` container and the pr-helper in the `pr-helper` container.
-Then it uses the connector available in the `pr-helper` container to connect the proxy to the pr-helper.
-Finally, it boot a VM using QEMU configured to use the proxy and the persistent reservation.
+Then, it uses the connector available in the `pr-helper` container to connect the proxy to the pr-helper.
+Finally, it boots a VM using QEMU configured to use the proxy and the persistent reservation.
 The disk image available in the `qemu` container already has the `sg3_utils` installed to perform the scsi persistent reservation as described in the [gist](https://gist.github.com/alicefr/c2e4221d7c8834a2b8746d510692d86c).

 Run the containers and connect the proxy to the pr-helper:
 ```bash